On Tur\'an problems with bounded matching number: Proofs

-Consider now a component $C$ of $G'$ in $U'$ with $v>2\ell$ vertices.
+Consider now a component $C$ of $G$ in $U'$ with $v>2\ell$ vertices.
 A theorem of Kopylov \cite{kopy} gives an upper bound on the number of edges inside $P_k$-free connected graphs.
-It shows that $|E(G'[C])|\le \max\{\binom{2\ell-1}{2}+v-2\ell+1,|E(G(v,\ell-1))|+1\}\le v(\ell-1)$.
+It shows that $|E(G[C])|\le \max\{\binom{2\ell-1}{2}+v-2\ell+1,|E(G(v,\ell-1))|+1\}\le v(\ell-1)$.
 Therefore, again, we can change the neighborhood of vertices in $C$ to $U$ without decreasing the number of edges.

-Consider now a component $C$ of $G'$ in $U'$ with less than $2\ell$ vertices.
+Consider now a component $C$ of $G$ in $U'$ with less than $2\ell$ vertices.
 Then $C$ has at most $|V(C)|(\ell-1)$ edges, thus again, we can change the neighborhood of vertices in $C$ to $U$ without decreasing the number of edges.

-Consider now a component $C$ of $G'$ in $U'$ with $2\ell$ vertices that is $M_\ell$-free.
+Consider now a component $C$ of $G$ in $U'$ with $2\ell$ vertices that is $M_\ell$-free.
 By the Erd\H os-Gallai theorem, we know that $C$ contains at most $\binom{2\ell}{2}-\ell+1\le 2\ell(\ell-1)$ edges, thus again, we can change the neighborhood of vertices in $C$ to $U$ without decreasing the number of edges.

-We obtained that each component in $U'$ has $2\ell$ vertices and contains a matching $M_\ell$, thus adding the missing edges inside that component would not increase the largest matching in $G'$, nor it would create $P_{2\ell+1}$.
+We obtained that each component in $G[U']$ (except at most one component of order 2) has $2\ell$ vertices and contains a matching $M_\ell$, thus adding the missing edges inside that component would not increase the largest matching in $G$, nor it would create $P_{2\ell+1}$.
 Therefore, $U'$ consists of copies of $K_{2\ell}$.
 Clearly there are at most $t$ copies.
 Clearly, $2\ell$ vertices in a $K_{2\ell}$ add $\ell(2\ell-1)$ edges, while $2\ell$ vertices in $W$ add $2\ell(\ell-1)$ edges.
 Therefore, it is worth to pick the maximum number of $2\ell$-cliques.

-If there is no edge inside $W$ or $\ell$ does not divide $s-\ell+1$, then we are done.
+If there is no component of order 2 in $G[U']$ or $\ell$ does not divide $s-\ell+1$, then we are done.
 In the remaining case, we can only add $t-1$ copies of $K_{2\ell}$.
-Compared to this graph, we can delete $2\ell$ vertices from $W$ including the endvertices of the extra edge from $G'$ and add one more copy of $K_{2\ell}$.
+Compared to this graph, we can delete $2\ell$ vertices from $W$ including the endvertices of the extra edge from $G$ and add one more copy of $K_{2\ell}$.
 This way we removed $2\ell(\ell-1)+1$ edges and added $\ell(2\ell-1)$ edges without creating $F$ or $M_{s+1}$.
 The number of edges increases, a contradiction completing the proof. \end{proof}

-\textbf{Funding}: Research supported by the National Research, Development and Innovation Office - NKFIH under the grants KH 130371, SNN 129364, FK 132060, and KKP-133819.
+\textbf{Funding}: Research supported by the National Research, Development and Innovation Office - NKFIH under the grants SNN 129364, FK 132060, and KKP-133819.